.png)

 MUSIC WORKSHOPS

-David De Santi by Zumpa will be holding a music workshop to teach children the main features of Tarantella music and how to play a traditional song using various tools.
+Roberto Bozzo of Sabatum Quartet will be holding a music workshop to teach children the main features of Tarantella music and how to play a traditional song using various tools.

 SINGING WORKSHOPS

-Elvira Andrioli presents a singing workshop where she will teach the audience words, rhythm and melody of a traditional song of Southern Europe.
+Elvira Andreoli presents a singing workshop where she will teach the audience words, rhythm and melody of a traditional song of Southern Europe.
 She will guide the participants in exploring the lyrics of the song and the traditional polyphonic way of singing.

 TAMBOURINE WORKSHOPS